How can I use the facility’s instruments?

 - Graphical production.

-- Clinical flow (full services).
+- SpaaS.
 The facility can provide full services for your study: experiment design, protocol development, samples staining, instrument operation and data analysis.
 This is particularly valuable for clinical flow when all steps must be standardized and equipment or personnel need certifications.
 Please contact the facility for more information.